insideout10/wordlift-docs/docs/wordlift-theme-development.rst

 Personalization of the Context Cards
 _____________

-Context Cards provide an immediate preview of an entity.
+`Context Cards <discover.html#context-cards>`_ provide an immediate preview of an entity.
 If the entity has been annotated and, if links are active, WordLift will show a preview of the annotated entity.

 By default context cards will show up on hovering if Links to Entity Pages are enabled.
 To disable context cards, add the following code to your theme: